ve3wwg/miniprintf/README.md

         uart_printf("My dog has %d fleas.\n",flea_count);

 NOTES:

     1. Stack usage is minimal (perhaps 256 bytes).
     2. No malloc/realloc/free calls (no heap usage)
     3. Re-entrant (no static storage used)
     4. Compromizes favoured smaller code over speed.

+MAKEFILE:

+No Makefile is provided because the compile options will vary with platforms.
+This code is designed for the Gnu GCC compiler, but should compile out of the box on any other reasonable C compiler.

+The miniprint.h file can be included and used by C++ programs.